mdeloof/statig/README.md

 }
 ```

 When an event arrives, `statig` will first dispatch it to the current leaf state.
-If this state returns a `Super` response, it will then be dispatched to that state's superstate, which in turn returns its own response.
-Every time an event is defered to a superstate, `statig` will traverse upwards in the graph until it reaches the `Top` state.
+If this state returns a `Super` outcome, it will then be dispatched to that state's superstate, which in turn returns its own outcome.
+Every time an event is deferred to a superstate, `statig` will traverse upwards in the graph until it reaches the `Top` state.
 This is an implicit superstate that will consider every event as handled.

-In case the returned response is a `Transition`, `statig` will perform a transition sequence by traversing the graph from the current source state to the target state by taking the shortest possible path.
+In case the returned outcome is a `Transition`, `statig` will perform a transition sequence by traversing the graph from the current source state to the target state by taking the shortest possible path.
 When this path is going upwards from the source state, every state that is passed will have its **exit action** executed.
 And then similarly when going downward, every state that is passed will have its **entry action** executed.

 For example when transitioning from the `LedOn` state to the `NotBlinking` state the transition sequence looks like this: